Navigating compliance in a call center environment is no easy task, especially when it comes to outbound sales or lead generation.

 Another important consideration is what technology you are using to make calls and how you’re using it.
 The TCPA, under Section 227(b), regulates calls made with an automatic telephone dialing system (ATDS) and calls made with an artificial or prerecorded voice.

-There are state laws that also regulate certain calling technology.
+And again, there are state laws that also regulate certain calling technology.
 For example, under the FTSA, you must have prior express written consent to make a lawful unsolicited sales call to someone using an automated system or prerecorded message.

 Are you making the type of calls that require consent?